fzaiser/genfer/README.md

-### 3.4 Claim 2: Geometric Bound Semantics yields useful bounds (Table 3)
+### 3.4 Claim 2: Geometric Bound Semantics yields useful bounds (Table 2 in Section 6.2)

-To generate Table 3 (Quality of the Geometric Bounds), run this script:
+To generate Table 2 (Quality of the Geometric Bounds), run this script:

 ```shell
 cd tool/benchmarks # if not already